-When you use a wide aperture, say f4.0 you get a shallow depth of field.
+When you use a wide aperture, say f4.0 (or wider) you get a shallow depth of field.
 The depth of field is the sharp part of the picture.
 The rest, the out-of-focus part, is blurred.
 That blur is the bokeh.

 Subject-movement types of blur

 When a subject moves in front of your stationary camera the resulting image has a blurred subject.
 This is movement blur.
 The types of blur which include movement can be varied.
 In the picture above the motor bikes are moving at around 90 miles per hour.
 When taking this shot I was panning with the far bike resulting in that bike being sharp.
 The pan meant that my camera was not paced at the same speed as the nearest bike.
 As a result its movement was relatively out of synchronisation with my camera.
 The nearest bike was in relative movement and thus blurred.

 In “The Barber”, below, I have set my camera to capture the blur of his working hands.
 As with any movement shot, you want some of the shot blurred and some sharp.
 If it is all blurred it just looks badly taken.

 Movement of the subject is controlled by shutter speed.
 To get it right you have to practice with the speed of that subject.
 Try the subject at slow speed first.
 Once you have an idea of the settings, speed the subject up.
 As you develop a feel for the speed-of-movement versus the shutter-speed you will be able to get a sharp background but a blurred subject.